juanpujol/ipw/README.md

 ### Return as text or XML

+By default the API returns `JSON`.
 If you want to return the IP as text or XML, simply pass the query string `?f={format}`

 Like this: https://ipw.qtal.pro/api?f=text or https://ipw.qtal.pro/api?f=xml